 4. Purple Go

 Purple Go is an iPad-based platform that allows eyewear retailers to streamline online operations.
-Its all-in-one platform automates tasks throughout the sales process, freeing up staff members and maximizing operational efficiency.
+The all-in-one platform automates tasks throughout the sales process, freeing up staff members and maximizing operations efficiency.
 Although Purple Go serves a niche and uber-targeted audience, startups can learn a few lessons from their pitch deck.

 Pitch Deck Highlights

-The Solution slides don’t harp on every feature.
-Instead, each slide includes a single statement combined with a visual that displays how the product solves the market’s particular issue.
+The pitch deck includes several Solution slides, but they don’t display every feature.
+Each slide displays a short statement with a visual that explains how the product solves the customer’s problem.
 Phrases like “Cut Time to Sale in Half” explains the value proposition without using bullet points or paragraphs.
-The pitch deck does not waste any space on less-impactful features but focuses on the specific functions that heighten its value proposition.
+The slides focus on the specific functions that heighten the value proposition without wasting space on less impactful features.

-Furthermore, the team consolidated its Traction metrics with a few heavy-hitting statistics, such as “Pilot Store – $150k Annual Revenue.”
-By displaying these metrics, Purple Go gives the audience the what but leaves room so the presenter can explain the why, where, who, and how.
+The team proves its Traction with a few hard-hitting statistics, such as “Pilot Store – $150k Annual Revenue.”
+Purple Go gives the audience the “what” of the solution but gives room so the presenter can fill in the blanks.

 Did Purple Go Raise Funding?

-Purple Go, which is still an early startup, raised $150,000 in seed funding from 500 Startups.
+With this pitch deck, The Purple Go team raised $150,000 in seed funding from 500 Startups.

 5. Blue Wire

 Blue Wire is an audio-centric media company that hosts more than 120 podcasts with athletes, influencers, and professional sports franchises.
-The founders recognized an emerging opportunity in the market – sports radio had an established presence, but millennials preferred digitized media sources, like podcasts.
-The company succeeded in describing its offering and showcasing a growing need in the market only using nine pitch deck slides.
+The founders recognized that millennials preferred digitized media (like podcasts) over traditional sports radio.
+With only nine slides the company proved a growing need for its solution in the market.

 Why Do We Love This Investor Pitch Deck?